friartuck6000/obos-project/README.md

 ### Installing [Composer][composer]

 Composer is the foremost _dependency manager_ for PHP—much like **NuGet** for .NET or **RubyGems** for Ruby.
-If the idea of a package manager is new to you, take a look at the [Wiki][gh-wiki] to learn a little bit more.

-This project is built on Symfony, which relies on Composer to manage all of the components of the framework; if you don't already have it installed, you'll need to install it in order to begin working:
+This project is built on Symfony, which _relies on Composer_ to manage all of the components of the framework; if you don't already have it installed, you'll need to install it in order to begin working:

 ```shell
 # You may need to use sudo depending on your system's permissions
 curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer
 ```

-### Installing the Project
+### Installing the project

 1. Clone this repository: